 - Increase awareness of flow-related problems in the Ipswich River watershed and the impacts of development and water withdrawals on the watershed

-- Educate stakeholders on the low-impact development (LID) and water conservation techniques and projects being demonstrated through the grant
+- Educate stakeholders on the low-impact development (LID) and water conservation techniques being demonstrated through the grant

-- Disseminate the results of data collection and analysis from the demonstration projects and the conclusions from the USGS computer modeling effort
+- Share the results of data collection and analysis from the demonstration projects and the USGS modeling effort

-Description: Outreach and education efforts included development and distribution of outreach materials, workshops and presentations, site tours and signage, participant meetings, and an educational forum for legislators.
+Details: Outreach efforts included developing and distributing education materials, delivering workshops and presentations, providing site tours and signage, convening participant meetings, and holding an educational forum for legislators.

 Outreach Materials: DCR and its project partners developed a variety of educational materials, including project fact sheets, fliers, signage, and a project web site.
-The Ipswich River Watershed Association (IRWA), a key partner in outreach efforts, developed a Water Wise Handbook for Municipal Managers in the Ipswich Watershed highlighting 20 tools that municipalities can use to protect water supplies, manage stormwater, preserve open space, educate residents, and restore the Ipswich River. (a web portal for the hand book can be found here).
+The Ipswich River Watershed Association (IRWA), a key partner in outreach efforts, developed a Water Wise Municipal Handbook highlighting 20 tools that municipalities can use to protect water supplies, manage stormwater, preserve open space, educate residents, and restore the Ipswich River.

 Workshops and Presentations: DCR and project partners delivered presentations on the low flow conditions in the Ipswich River and the demonstration projects and the techniques highlighted under the grant at approximately 30 local meetings, academic and policy symposia, technical workshops, and professional conferences over the course of the grant period.

-Site Tours: Tours of many of the demonstration sites were held over the course of the grant period for municipal officials and boards, interested citizens, advocates, regulators, engineers, consultants, developers, and students.
+Site Tours: Tours of the demonstration sites were held during the grant period for municipal officials and boards, interested citizens, advocates, regulators, engineers, consultants, developers, and students.
 On June 9, 2009, more than 100 people participated in a full-day presentation and tour of the LID Subdivision (Project #1), the Green Roof (Project #2), and the Silver Lake LID parking lot and neighborhood demonstration projects (Projects #3 and 4).

 Technical Assistance: In partnership with DCR, the Ipswich River Watershed Association provided technical and planning assistance to citizens and municipalities in the Ipswich River Watershed over the grant period in areas related to LID and water conservation, including: stormwater bylaws, LID drainage solutions, conservation-oriented water rates, water conservation programs, environmentally-friendly landscaping techniques, pollution remediation and ecological restoration.